Install and update Chromium for Linux

 This section is not relevant for browserless locations.

-Ensure that you can connect to https://synthetic-packages.s3.amazonaws.com to access Chromium and dependencies.
+Ensure that you can connect to https://synthetic-packages.s3.amazonaws.com to access the browser packages.
 For security reasons, public access to the S3 bucket is enabled only for specific files; trying anything else will result in a 403 error.

-Also see Install Chromium from a custom repository below.
+Also see Install the browser from a custom repository below.

-See how to update Chromium manually.
-We strongly recommend that you keep your Linux-based Synthetic-enabled ActiveGates and Chromium versions updated—Dynatrace supports Chromium versions that are no more than two versions behind the latest Dynatrace-supported version for a specific ActiveGate release.
+See how to update the browser manually in Manage private Synthetic locations.
+We strongly recommend that you keep your Linux-based Synthetic-enabled ActiveGates and browser versions updated—Dynatrace supports browser versions that are no more than two versions behind the latest Dynatrace-supported version for a specific ActiveGate release.

 1. Install Synthetic engine dependencies: